Yes No Share to Facebook

 The Law

 The legal doctrine of res judicata, roughly translating to "things decided" in Latin, functions to prevent the recurrence of charges against an individual for a single infraction; but, the application of the res judicata doctrine is limited to a sole specific infraction like disregarding a red traffic signal while driving rather than encompassing an ongoing offence that could arise with a bylaw violation.
-The R. v.
-Nolis, 2012 ONCJ 446, case shed light on the question of the whether the res judicata doctrine applies to ongoing bylaw offenses by stating:
+The case of R. v.
+Nolis, 2012 ONCJ 446, delved into the question of the res judicata doctrine being , generally, inapplicable to ongoing bylaw violations where it was said:

 [57] In Re EnerNorth Industries Inc., 96 O.R.
 (3d) 1, [2009] O.J.
 No. 2815, 2009 ONCA 536 (O.C.A.), R. A. Blair J.A., in delivering the judgment for the court, describes the doctrine of res judicata, starting at paragraph 53: